ARMENIA – North (Gegharkunik, Lori, Shirak, Tavush, Gyumri)

 Mausoleum for the Zakarid and Kiurkean families is in a separate building.

 Debed Canyon National Park.
-25kms north of Vanadzor the canyon cuts a steep rocky gorge.
+25 km north of Vanadzor the canyon cuts a steep rocky gorge.
 Rich in history and culture, Debed Canyon is one of the most attractive sites in Armenia.
 Lacking tourist facilities, visitors usually stay in Vanadzor and take day trips to the stunning canyon.
 On the way, you can choose to visit the UNESCO World Heritage-listed Sanahin and Haghpat monasteries, together with countless little villages along the Debed River.
-The area is home to a number of fascinating khachkars – impressive cross stones that are the perfect reflection of medieval Christian Armenian traditional art.
+The area is home to several fascinating khachkars – impressive cross-stones that are the perfect reflection of medieval Christian Armenian traditional art.

 VANADZOR (pop 82,000)